frenis/EmbeddedLab7/README.md

 This is the code for the C# GUI.
 It sends the data from the two sensors to the desired ThingSpeak channel.
 The parts that are in brackets, such as `[channel id]` in line 66 should be replaced with the specific user's ThingSpeak values.
 The GUI should be layed out as below.

 ![GUI](https://i.gyazo.com/471488ebb19b856ed61bb2a92c925e0c.png)

+'Serial start' corresponds to ``button1_Click``, which is what allows the GUI to send the data to ThingSpeak.
+'Serial stop' corresponds to ``button1_Click`` and stops the GUI from sending data.
+The data that is received shows up in the textbox.